Skip to main content

 • Content that contains unpromoted changes to joins in the workbook’s model

 To expose non-topic bound or SQL-based content, enable AccessBoost in the content’s Share settings.
-This has security implications, as you may expose data to you don’t want your embed users to access.
+This has security implications, as you may expose data that you don’t want your embed users to access.

 Save content to the Shared hub